eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/c-wallet-unit-attestation.md

 - Chapter 2 presents the legal requirements for functionality related to wallet unit attestation and key attestation.

-- Chapter 3 explains reasoning behind wallet unit attestation as well as lists open questions related to this topic.
+- Chapter 3 discusses the high level purpose wallet unit attestation as well as lists open questions related to this topic.

+- Chapter 4 present possible technical approaches and their consequences to WUA.

-- Chapter 4 presents a number of HRL proposals related to WUA .
+- Chapter 5 presents issues in relation to privacy.

-- Chapter 5 relates the topic to other topics being discussed and previously identified risks.
+- Chapter 6 relates the topic to other topics being discussed and previously identified risks.

-- Chapter 6 presents the additions and changes that will be made to the ARF as a result of discussing this topic with Member States.
+- Chapter 7 presents the additions and changes that will be made to the ARF as a result of discussing this topic with Member States.

 ## 2 Legal Requirements for Wallet Unit Attestation
 Multiple legal texts impose direct requirements Wallet Unit Attestation and impose requirement that are solved using Wallet Unit Attestation: [CIR.2024.2977], [CIR.2024.2979], [CIR.2024.2982] and [eiDAS 2.0].